andyjmorgan/WOLMesh/README.md

-# Wake On Lan Mesh Helper
+# Wake On Lan Mesh
 <p align="center">
   <img src="https://github.com/andyjmorgan/WOLMesh/blob/master/Icons/icon128.png?raw=true"/>
 </p>

-The Wake On Lan Mesh helper (WOLMesh from here on in) is designed to help with managing the power of Remote Computers via Wake on Lan.
+The Wake On Lan Mesh (WOLMesh from here on in) is designed to help with managing the power of Remote Computers via Wake on Lan.
 With all the mayhem of COVID-19, many administrators find themselves supporting far more users remotely than ever before.
 Some have elected to allow their users to logon via Citrix CVAD / VMware Horizon / Microsoft RDP technologies that allow remote pc access.

 This use case really falls down when the user accidentally or intentionally shutdown their PC.
 Or perhaps the PC is powered down due to power policies.
 Wake on Lan can help here if you happen to be on the same subnet, are able to broadcast and know the mac address of the PC.